Department of Computer Science

-Nick England, Robert Fowler, Guido Gerig, M. Gail Jones, J. Stephen Marron, John McHugh, John Poulton, Julian Rosenman, Diane Sonnenwald, Richard Superfine, Alexander Tropsha, Wei Wang, Sean Washburn, Turner Whitted.
+Nick England, Robert Fowler, Guido Gerig, M. Gail Jones, J. Stephen Marron, John McHugh, Steven E. Molnar, John Poulton, Julian Rosenman, Diane Sonnenwald, Richard Superfine, Alexander Tropsha, Wei Wang, Sean Washburn, Turner Whitted.

 Adjunct Associate Professors

-Stephen Aylward, Chris Healey, Sarang Joshi, Steven E. Molnar, Frank Mueller, Lars Nyland, Dinggang Shen.
+Stephen Aylward, Shawn Gomez, Chris Healey, Hye-Chung Kum, Lars Nyland, Dinggang Shen.

 Adjunct Assistant Professors

-Derek Chang, Brad Davis, Mark Foskey, Shawn Gomez, Hye-Chung Kum, Svetlana Lazebnik, Yun Li, Ipek Oguz, William Valdar.
+Brad Davis, Mark Foskey, Svetlana Lazebnik, Yun Li, Ipek Oguz, William Valdar.

 Tessa Nicholas, Leandra Vicci.

 Peter Calingaert, John Halton, Gyula A. Magó, John B. Smith, Donald F. Stanat, Stephen Weiss, William A. Wright.

-The Department of Computer Science offers instruction and performs research in the essential areas of computer science, including software, Web and Internet computing, networking, hardware systems, computer and network security, artificial intelligence, robotics, computer vision, bioinformatics, operating systems, compilers, parallel and distributed computing, theory of computing, and computer graphics.
+The Department of Computer Science offers instruction and performs research in the essential areas of computer science, including software, Web and Internet computing, computer networking, hardware systems, computer and network security, artificial intelligence, robotics, computer vision, bioinformatics, operating systems, compilers, parallel and distributed computing, and computer graphics.
 The bachelor of science with a major in computer science is the preferred degree both for graduate study in computer science and for technical careers in software development, computational science, networking, information systems, and electronic commerce.
 Graduates of the program are well-suited for professional employment in traditional computer and communications industries, as well as in such diverse industries as financial services and consulting practices in which computing and information management are central to the operation of the enterprise.
-Students who desire a more in-depth knowledge of computing have the option of starting graduate study as an undergraduate and receiving a bachelor’s degree and a master’s degree in as few as five years.
+Students who desire a more in-depth knowledge of computing have the option of starting graduate study as an undergraduate and receiving a bachelor's degree and a master's degree in as few as five years.
 The bachelor of arts degree with a major in computer science is the preferred degree for those whose interests in computing span the boundaries of multiple disciplines and who wish to integrate their study of computing with study in a related discipline.
 The bachelor of arts degree will prepare the undergraduate student for a career in either a traditional computing field or a field in which computing is a significant enabling technology.